And the mystery continues.

 – Nest building commences

 – March 30: Mme.
 Rustico joins the nest building effort

 – first 3.5 weeks: nest building, egg laying, and incubation activities

 – April 24 – 30: first clutches hatch in both nests

 Chicks are reared according to Mother Nature’s instruction manual.
 Guano production increases daily.
 See earlier posts for (incessant) feeding records.

 – first fortnight: uneventful

-– May 14: Mr. Rustico falls ill, rests in back of nest
+– May 14: Mr. Rustico falls ill, rests in the back of the nest

-– May 15: Mr. Rustico found dead in nest, hatchlings distraught
+– May 15: Mr. Rustico found dead in the nest, hatchlings are distraught

-– May 15, cont.: corpse removal scatters chicks
+– May 15, cont.: my corpse removal scatters chicks

 – May 17 – 26: Fletchlings return to nest regularly, occasional feedings still occur